LdDl/cnns/README.md

 - Softmax layer;
 - Optimization for learning;
 - More Excel examples for understanding how feedforward and backpropagate works;
-- Define learning parametrs not in library (they are predefined now).
-Need to change the way network uses learning parameters for backpropagation;
+- ~~Ability to define learning parametrs not in library (they are predefined now).
+Need to change the way network uses learning parameters for backpropagation;~~ **added SetEta, SetMomentum functions**
 - Padding for Conv layer;
 - Dropout layer;
 - ~~Integrate inertia momentum into backpropagation functions for FC layer;~~